-One of the most common issues for corporate executives is their organizational inability to translate strategy to execution.
+One of the most common issues for corporate executives is their organizational inability to implement strategic product management, translating strategy to execution.
 A survey of global CEOs reports that execution is the #1 challenge they face.

 An HBR article from Bain's Michael Mankins shared that executives believe they lose 40% of their strategy's potential value due to breakdowns in execution.

 And that is assuming companies even have a strategy.
 The absence of a coherent strategy (an annual budget is not a strategy) is even more common than failure to execute a strategy.